Web designers looking at computer screen inside agency office

 4. Click Select Logo or, if you already have a logo in place, click Change Logo.

-5. Upload your logo file to the media library with a transparent background or choose a preexisting logo file from the library.
-At this stage, you may be prompted to crop your image, but you can always press “Skip Cropping” if you prefer to keep the image in its entirety
+5. Upload your logo file to the Media Library as a .png with a transparent background or choose a preexisting logo file.
+At this stage, you may be prompted to crop your image, but you can always press “Skip Cropping” if you prefer to keep the image in its entirety.

 6. Save your changes and publish to see your new logo!

-The author's dog, with "Copywriter, editor, dog mom" added
+The author's dog, a very cute little Shetland Sheepdog, with "Copywriter, editor, dog mom" added.
+How to Change Your WordPress Header Logo

 Here, you can see I’ve used an image of my dog as my new WordPress header logo

-If the steps above don’t work for the theme you’ve chosen, the best path forward is simply to search “How to change logo for [your selected theme]” using your favorite search engine.
+If the steps above don’t work for the theme you’ve chosen, the best path forward is simply to search “How to change logo for [your selected theme]” using your favorite search engine or visit the theme’s listing in the WordPress Theme Directory.

-If you’re working with a custom-built theme, it’s especially vital to start this process by making a backup and trying your changes in a local development environment before deploying your changes live.
+If you’re working with a custom-built theme, it’s especially vital to start this process by making a backup and testing your changes in a local development environment before deploying your changes live.

-Start by uploading your logo file with a transparent background to the media library.
-Then access the theme’s code by navigating to Appearance > Editor.
+1. Start by uploading your logo file with a transparent background to the Media Library.

-WP Admin screen Appearance > Theme File Editor
+WP Admin screen Appearance > Theme File Editor.
+How to Change Your WordPress Header Logo

 If the logo looks as you intended, go ahead and make these changes on your live site.
 If not, you may consider hiring a WordPress developer to help you work through these changes.